 Has time slipped away from you at your place of work or at school because you were gambling?

-Has gambling effected you emotionally making you feel unhappy?
+Has gambling affected you emotionally, making you feel unhappy?

-Has your reputation ever been negatively effected due to your gambling habits?
+Has your reputation ever been negatively affected due to your gambling habits?

 Has gambling taken your focus away from other priorities in life?